-- Malting is an end use for barley and the Designated Grade is the same as barley at 1CW. - b.
-For an Insured to insure malting end use for barley, the Insured must provide a contract from a Licensed Buyer and have a minimum of 40 tonnes contracted.
+- a.
+Malting is an end use for barley and the Designated Grade is the same as barley at 1CW. - b.
+To insure malting end use for barley, the Insured must provide a contract from a Licensed Buyer and have a minimum of 40 tonnes contracted.
 If the Insured fails to provide the contract(s) to AFSC by June 20 of the Crop Year, Coverage and Premium will revert to commercial end use for all barley acres grown. - c.
-Malting and commercial barley cannot be insured under the same Policy in a single crop year.
-If both malt and feed varieties, as defined by AFSC, are grown on the same farm, the Coverage will be restricted to commercial on all barley acres grown. - d.
-Barley can be insured with the end use of malt and the end use of pedigreed under the same Policy in a single crop year.
-If there is a loss of pedigreed Coverage due to uninsured causes, Coverage will revert to commercial end use for all barley acres grown.
+Malting and commercial barley cannot be insured under the same Policy in a Crop Year.
+If both malt and feed varieties, as defined by AFSC, are grown on the same farm, the Coverage will be restricted to commercial end use on all barley acres grown. - d.
+Barley can be insured with the end use of malt and the end use of pedigreed under the same Policy in a Crop Year.
+If there is a loss of pedigreed Coverage due to Uninsured Cause of Loss, Coverage will revert to commercial end use for all barley acres grown.
 Refer to the Pedigreed Crops Insuring Agreement, Article 3 Conditions. - e.
-Barley can be insured under a Crop Insurance policy with the end use of malt, and insured under a Silage Greenfeed Policy with the intention of silaging these acres.
-If the barley insured under the Silage Greenfeed Policy is combined, the Insured is required to store the production separately.
-If barley is in a Production Loss, Coverage will revert to commercial end use for all barley acres grown.
+Barley can be insured under this Insuring Agreement with the end use of malt, and acres intended for Silage can be insured under a Silage Greenfeed Insuring Agreement. - i.
+If the barley insured under the Silage Greenfeed Insuring Agreement is combined, the Insured is required to store the production separately. - 1) If barley insured under this Insuring Agreement is in a Production Loss, Coverage will revert to commercial end use for all barley acres grown.